 In this article:

-- Nature is a powerful ally in flood prevention but natural flood management makes up less than one per cent of flood defence budget - it should be around 20 times that
+- Nature is a powerful ally in flood prevention but natural flood management makes up less than one per cent of the flood defence budget — it should be around 20 times that

 - Rewilding actions across the country provide evidence of reducing peak water volumes and slowing run-off from hills

-WATCHING THE FLOODING across England and Wales over the last few months has been depressing.
+Watching the flood across England and Wales over the last few months has been depressing.
 At Rewilding Britain, we feel for everyone whose homes and lives are being so grimly disrupted or destroyed.
 It’s especially frustrating when flood experts around the country know that so much more can be done.

 Rewilding Britain director, Alastair Driver, worked alongside flood defence policy teams as Head of Conservation at the Environment Agency for 14 years, and before that he was an ecological advisor for hundreds of flood defence projects as the first conservation officer for the Thames Catchment for nearly 20 years.
 He’s seen first hand what the problems are across the country and understands intimately how rewilding can be a key part of the solution.

 “Flooding is a natural part of a river’s annual cycle but problems occur when land is overgrazed, rivers are straightened, and trees and other natural vegetation is removed,” he says.
 “These disturbances have conspired over time to reduce the capacity of the landscape to absorb excess water and slow floodwater flows.”

 Symptom not the cause

 Flooding costs the UK economy more than £1 billion annually – a figure that rises to nearer £5 billion in a bad year.
 Traditional approaches to flood defence focus on managing flood risk using hard defences such as floodwalls and river revetments.
 While mitigating some of the worst consequences of flooding, these do little to challenge underlying causes – and when they fail, the consequences can be devastating.